jipolanco/NonuniformFFTs.jl/docs/src/benchmarks.md

 Each reported time includes (1) the time spent processing non-uniform points (`set_points!` / `(cu)finufft_setpts!`) and (2) the time spent on the actual transform (`exec_type{1,2}!` / `(cu)finufft_exec!`).

+The script used for benchmarking can be found in [`benchmarks/run_benchmarks.jl`](https://github.com/jipolanco/NonuniformFFTs.jl/blob/master/benchmarks/run_benchmarks.jl).

 ## [Complex non-uniform data](@id benchmarks-complex)